longshotlabs/meteor-delete-button/README.md

 delete-button
 =========================

-A simple smart package for Meteor that provides a delete button UI component.
+A Meteor package that provides a delete button UI component.
 This was formerly provided by the [AutoForm](https://github.com/aldeed/meteor-autoform) package as `afDeleteButton`, but it had very little to do with autoform, so it was moved to this separate package.

 ## Installation